-What are some words that even Native English speakers misspell ALL the time?
-Let’s talk about hard words to spell in English!
-(Hint: One of them has already been mentioned!
+A lot of my students say that writing in English is the most difficult, because the words are so hard to spell.
+Don’t worry, English speakers misspell words all the time!
+Let’s talk about hard words to spell in English.
+(Hint: One of them has already been mentioned!)

 How We Chose the Top Most Difficult Words to Spell in English

-Before you wonder where are the longer, even more difficult words like “supercalifragilisticexpialidocious,” we thought it would be more practical and be a better use of time learning more common words.
+You might wonder, “Where are the longer, even more difficult words like “supercalifragilisticexpialidocious?”
+We thought it would be more practical and be a better use of your study time to learn more common words.

 Hard and Frequently Used Words in English